A Simple Health Blueprint to Maintaining the Intestinal Lining Naturally

-- Zinc Carnosine directly supports mucosal healing, tissue re-growth, and supports resistance to future stress.
+- Zinc Carnosine directly supports mucosal healing, tissue re-growth & supports resistance to future stress.
 It may offer anti-aging & longevity benefits that we're just beginning to understand.

-- Immunoglobulins grab and bind irritants - neutralizing them and preparing them for elimination.
+- Immunoglobulins grab and bind irritants - neutralizing them & preparing them for elimination.

-- Polyphenols (citrus bioflavonoids) help reduce inflammation and support microbial diversity.
+- Polyphenols (including bioflavonoids) help reduce inflammation and support microbial diversity.

 Strategy #6: Re-Establish Healthy Bacteria